-Given the nature and scale of development to be proposed in the LP2 and given the protection in place through existing policies included in the Local Plan Part 1 to ensure sites include sustainable urban drainage which mimic natural processes, it is unlikely that significant effects on the River Mease SAC would arise as a result of increased surface water flows.

-For the reason identified above it is also unlikely that the plan would have a significant effect on water quality objectives as defined through the Water Framework Directive.

-The small scale of housing planned through the LP2 will mean that the plan has no effect on designated air quality management areas (AQMAs) and air quality limit levels which need to be met to satisfy EU requirements.
-It would also have no effect in respect of sites protected pursuant to the Birds Directive given the scale of growth which could come forward as a result of the review and the distance of most sites from the nearest Natura 2000 site

-It is unlikely that this policy would have any significant effects in respect of EU and national objectives to halt biodiversity decline by 2020.
+- 5.6.11 Given the nature and scale of development to be proposed in the LP2 and given the protection in place through existing policies included in the Local Plan Part 1 to ensure sites include sustainable drainage which mimic natural processes, it is unlikely that significant effects on the River Mease SAC would arise as a result of increased surface water flows. - 5.6.12 For the reason identified above it is also unlikely that the plan would have a significant effect on water quality objectives as defined through the Water Framework Directive. - 5.6.13 The small scale of housing planned through the LP2 will mean that the plan has no discernible effect on designated air quality management areas (AQMAs) and air quality limit levels which need to be met to satisfy EU requirements.
+It would also have no effect in respect of sites protected pursuant to the Birds Directive given the scale of growth which could come forward as a result of the review and the distance of most sites from the nearest Special Protection Area. - 5.6.14 It is unlikely that this policy would have any significant effects in respect of EU and national objectives to halt biodiversity decline by 2020.
 It would have negligible effects in respect of securing a 20% reduction in greenhouse gas emissions by 2020 (as large scale growth is controlled through other policies in the plan).
-In respect of waste EU requirement are that waste should be in absolute decline and that landfilling of waste should be near zero by 2020.
+In respect of waste, EU requirement are that waste should be in absolute decline and that landfilling of waste should be near zero by 2020.
 This policy will not have any effect in respect of delivering this requirement.
 This policy could however help ensure that housing delivery is achieved within the District and could make a minor contribution towards the delivery of new homes to fully meet the Districts housing delivery requirement to 2028.